Sde Nehemia: History

-Differential salaries were implemented in 2003, ending the kibbutz tradition of economic equality.

 Economy

 Located in the fertile Hula Valley between the Golan Heights and Lebanon, agriculture is a significant source of income.
 The kibbutz also owns a plastics factory, Huliot, a leading manufacturer of pipe systems and plastic products.
 Huliot specializes in flow products for water supply, drainage, sewage and greywater recycling which it sells on the local and global markets.
 The factory was established in 1947.